 When figuring out what causes the tech debt, chances are that you may come across a variety of contributory factors, including low-performance ratings of the app or developers spending much time iterating.

-While the occurrence of tech debts is unavoidable, ensure where you are drawing the borderline in compromising your decision and whether it is reasonable and for how long.
-For example, if the code quality is a bit problematic, you need to ensure that it would be addressed later when you would have a new component library.
+Continuously remind your developers about technical debt so they stay focused on long-term improvement, flexibility, and scalability throughout project development.
+While the occurrence of tech debts is unavoidable, ensure that you are drawing the borderline in compromising your decision and whether it is reasonable and for how long.
+For example, if the code quality is a bit problematic, you need to ensure that it will be addressed later when you have a new component library.

-One of the most important or perhaps the easiest ways to handle tech debt is acknowledging its existence and letting your key stakeholders know the same.
-If communicated well about the genuine cost of tech debts, the chances for playing down its existence would be none, thus enabling your developers to manage it efficiently.
+One of the most important, or perhaps the easiest, ways to handle tech debt is acknowledging its existence and letting your key stakeholders know the same.
+If communicated well about the genuine cost of tech debts, the chances of playing down its existence would be none, thus enabling your developers to manage it efficiently.

 If the project development lifecycle is put on a strict timeline, it becomes challenging for a development team to ensure the quality of the software release.
 Under such circumstances, without resorting to cutting corners, organizations can adopt automated testing to reduce resource deployment on manual testing, thereby helping them focus on quality deliverables within the deadline.

-Moreover, automated testing reduces code issues as it facilitates automated debugging cycles and initiates diverse other processes ensuring code doesnโt have problems once a module is updated.
+Moreover, automated testing reduces code issues as it facilitates automated debugging cycles and initiates diverse other processes, ensuring code does not have problems once a module is updated.

 Benefits of Automated Testing